Typical and atypical properties of periodic Teichmueller geodesics: Algebraically primitive Teichm uller curves

-As a consequence, each point in ${\cal B}_+$ is an abelian differential whose Jacobian has real multiplication with $\mathfrak{k}$.
-Moreover, the set of differentials in ${\cal B}_+$ which are mapped to eigenforms for this real multiplication has an acccumulation point.
+We showed so far that each point in ${\cal B}_+$ is an abelian differential whose Jacobian has real multiplication with $K$.
+Now a point on an algebraically primitive Teichm\"uller curve is mapped to an eigenform for real multiplication \cite{Mo06} and hence the closure of the set of differentials in ${\cal B}_+$ which are mapped to eigenforms for this real multiplication contains an open set.
 This implies as before that each point in ${\cal B}_+$ corresponds to such an eigenform and hence ${\cal B}_+$ is a rank one affine invariant manifold, contrary to our assumption.
 The proposition follows \end{proof}

 {\it Proof of Theorem \ref{finiteteich}:}

 Let ${\cal Q}$ be a component of a stratum in genus $g\geq 3$.
 By Corollary \ref{teichmullercurve}, there are finitely many affine invariant submanifolds ${\cal B}_1,\dots,{\cal B}_k$ of rank two which contain all but finitely many algebraically primitive Teichm\"uller curves.